ietf-teep/teep-in-cc/TEEP Usecase for Confidential Computing in Network.md

    2. TAM in M/OC orchestrates confidential computing device to undertake the request.

-   3. Network user transfers UA to TAM.
+   3. Network user deploys UA in REE.

    4. TAM requests remote attestation to the TEEP Agent, TEEP Agent then response the evidence to TAM.
 The TAM works as the relying